JuanSapena/sspaneltvp_gauss/README.md

 - OPTMT, Gauss numerical optimizer (that can be purchased from Aptech webpage)
 - OPTMUM, a former numerical optimizer (included in the bundle).

-NOTE: RESEARCHERS NEEDING ASSISTANCE FOR IMPLEMENTATING THE CODE TO OTHER MODELS ARE WELCOME TO ASK FOR HELP TO: juan.sapena@ucv.es
+NOTE: SHOULD YOU NEED ANY ASSISTANCE, PLEASE REFER TO: juan.sapena@ucv.es

 Files included: